BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 and clouds!

-All the above can be seen in the sky from time to time, and in low light conditions sometimes fool the eye into seeing odd things.
+Any and all of the above can be seen in the sky from time to time, and low light conditions sometimes fool the eye into seeing odd things.
 I know hundreds of astronomers, and, of those, none claim to have seen anything from another world.
 Sorry - They are not here, yet!
+One of them saw something he can't explain (yet) but hasn't jumped to the silly conclusion that it was a flying saucer from another planet!

 The Closest Thing to Life, Jim!